Anteproperispomenon/Orbatext/README.md

 this is useful for when multiple levels that have a similar theme and thus can use the same introduction.
 To use a level name/intro defined elsewhere, start the entry with a star, followed by a reference to the desired entry and name.
+For example,

 `* e12 n14`

 ... means "use the level introduction from level 12, and the level name from level 14".
-You can even use a different level's name as the intro text.
+You can even use a different level's name as the intro text, and vice-versa.
 For more details, see FORMAT.txt.